starknet-io/SNIPs/SNIPS/snip-12.md

 X is a list of items of the same type that we will sign as a merkle tree.

-The the hash function used for the merkle tree will be:
+The hash function used for the merkle tree will be:
 For revision `0`: `pedersen`
 For revision `1`:  `poseidon`

 **encode_type** `merkletree`

 On the wallet level, providing just the merkletree root without including any data isn’t safe.
 The wallet also needs to receive the data, which is why an additional parameter is required.
-The parameter  `contains`  needs to be specified, it will refer to a object type that will be used to represent the leaves as a objects:
+The parameter  `contains`  needs to be specified, it will refer to an object type that will be used to represent the leaves as an object:

 ```js
 // ...